-When it comes to cardiopulmonary resuscitation, or CPR, there are many things to consider.
+When it comes to cardiopulmonary resuscitation or CPR, there are many things to consider.
 It’s important to think about the age of the victim, the safety of your surrounding areas, and also whether or not they are experiencing something other than cardiac failure.
 However, one of the most common mistakes that people make when performing CPR is not first determining whether the victim is choking.
 This is extremely important to proper CPR and must be quickly and efficiently determined before lifesaving procedures can begin.

 American CPR Care Association is dedicated to ensuring that you have the skills necessary to save a life in the event of an emergency.
-We offer CPR/AED certification courses which will help you to cultivate the skills you need in order to ensure that you’re performing CPR safely and correctly.
+We offer CPR/AED certification courses that will help you to cultivate the skills you need in order to ensure that you’re performing CPR safely and correctly.

 Unfortunately, cardiac arrest is extremely common.
 In fact, according to the CDC, approximately 357,000 people experienced cardiac arrest outside of the hospital each year.
-Because cardiac arrest is one of the leading causes of death in the United States, it’s extremely important to make sure that your CPR skills are up-to-date and you are prepared to deal with someone experiencing heart failure.
+Because a cardiac arrest is one of the leading causes of death in the United States, it’s extremely important to make sure that your CPR skills are up-to-date, and you are prepared to deal with someone experiencing heart failure.